VAT hike saga: IRR poll finds that ANC lost support amid budget speech drama

-Institute of Race Relations DA, EFF, and MKP Benefitted From VAT Saga, ANC Lost Support From People
+Institute of Race Relations DA, EFF, and MKP Benefited From VAT Saga, ANC Lost Support From People

 - The Institute of Race Relations (IRR) said that perceptions changed about the African National Congress after the budget saga

-- A poll conducted by the IFF found that the majority of people would vote for the DA if an election were held suddenly
+- A poll conducted by the IRR found that the majority of people would vote for the DA if an election were held suddenly

 Briefly News journalist Byron Pillay has dedicated a decade to reporting on the South African political landscape, crime, and social issues.
 He spent 10 years working for the Northern Natal Courier before transitioning to online journalism.

-WESTERN CAPE – The Democratic Alliance(DA), uMkhonto weSizwe (MK) Party, and Economic Freedom Fighters (EFF) have benefitted from the debacle surrounding the 2025 budget.
+WESTERN CAPE – The Democratic Alliance(DA), uMkhonto weSizwe (MK) Party, and Economic Freedom Fighters (EFF) have benefited from the debacle surrounding the 2025 budget.

 That’s according to the Institute of Race Relations (IRR), which conducted a poll into perceptions about the political parties following the drama surrounding the budget speech.